-Improvised solutions using single cable lock-offs Unfortunately, these equipment limitations have been an obstacle for the posttensioning industry to develop a multi-cable lock-off anchor that can safely and effectively secure bundled cables.
-All too often, that has forced contractors to improvise using multiple single cable lock-off anchors that are pieced together in an effort to secure the bundled cables.
+Improvised solutions using single cable lock-offs

+Unfortunately, these equipment limitations have been an obstacle for the posttensioning industry in the development of a multi-cable lock-off anchor that can safely and effectively secure bundled cables.
+All too often, this has forced contractors to improvise the use multiple single cable lock-off anchors that are stacked together in an effort to secure multiple bundled cables.

-Photo: Bundled cables secured using single cable lock-off anchor that are stacked together.
-When multiple individual lock-offs are used to secure cables that are within close proximity to each other, it's not only challenging, but it can also create potentially unstable and unsafe situations.
+Photos: Bundled cables secured using single cable lock-off anchor that are stacked together.

+When multiple individual lock-offs are used to secure tightly bundled tendons, it's not only challenging, but it can also create potentially unstable and unsafe situations.
 If any piece of the lock-off puzzle fails, it will result in an instantaneous loss of support for the affected tendons.
-Additionally, it could also create projectiles out of the lock-offs and any associated concrete that ruptures.
-Not only is this type of equipment failure a hazard to personal safety, but it could also lead to a dangerous compromise of structure integrity.
-Multi-cable lock-off solution In 2016, the owner of our company was issued a U.S. Patent for a new lock-off anchor that was specifically designed for use in securing bundled tendons.
+Additionally, it could also create projectiles out of the lock-off components, as well as any concrete that ruptures because of the failure.
+Not only is this a hazard to personal safety, but it could also lead to a dangerous compromise of structural integrity.

+Multi-cable lock-off solution

+In 2016, the owner of our company was issued a U.S. Patent for a new lock-off anchor that was specifically designed for use in securing bundled tendons.
 However, while it was utilized exclusively as an in-house resource, it wasn't made commercially available to the post-tensioning industry until 2020.
 This device utilizes several design concepts that allow it to safely secure multiple tendons.
-Given the limitations of using the standard 1" wedge design, this lock-off spaces the wedge cavities apart, with room between each set of wedges for a cable to pass through the anchor, so as to allow the anchor to secure every other cable.
+Given the limitations of using the standard 1" wedge design, this lock-off spaces the wedge cavities apart, with room between each set of wedges for a cable to pass through the anchor, which allows the anchor to secure every other cable.
 The wedge cavity is also recessed on the anchor face, which permits the anchors to be stacked on top of each other.